MollyButz/sbca-data-standard/README.md

 # What is the SBCA Unified-File-Format?

-The SBCA Unified-File-Format developed by the [SBCA](https://www.sbcindustry.com/).
-It's purpose is to provide an standard data model for the interoperability of Machinery and Software that involved in the building, designing, shipping and quality control of Prefabricated Components and their connecting hardware, as well as other related information in the Prefabricated Component Industry.
+The SBCA Unified-File-Format developed by [SBCA](https://www.sbcindustry.com/).
+It's purpose is to provide a standard data model for the interoperability of machinery and software that are involved in the building, designing, shipping and quality control of structural building components and their connecting hardware, as well as other related information in the structural building component industry.

 # What is a Data Standard?